Strategic Tips To Start A Homestead Right Where You Are

-Let me give you a quick word of advice before I tell you how to start a hobby farm.
+Let me give you a quick word of advice before I tell you how to start a homestead.

-THE BIGGEST issue people have and why they fail or give up on their hobby farm is this
+THE BIGGEST issue people have and why they fail or give up on their homestead is this.

-They get all the animals, try to grow all the things, and end up burnt out.
-Physically, mentally, and monetarily.
+They get all the animals, try to learn all the skills, try to grow all the things in year one and end up burnt out.
+Physically, mentally, monetarily and dare I say emotionally.

 Don’t jump the gun and start with intention.

-It’s not to say you can’t have fun right away.
-I want you to love what you do with your hobby farm.
+It’s not to say you can’t have fun and get the things you enjoy.
+I want you to love what you do with your homestead.
+But you have to start with intention and “habit stack” with your homestead projects.
 The saying “everything in moderation” applies to this too.
+You can’t completely blow up your life and expect to stick with it.

 how to start a hobby farm intro image